 The Church in Norman England was hugely significant.
 Religion played a pivotal part in everyday life for all walks of life.
 The organisation, structure and administration of the Church influenced society on many levels.
 The Normans made changes to the Church.
 The Saxon bishops were replaced.
 Ecclesiastical law was changed.
 It’s role within society altered.
 The relationship of the Church to the Monarchy and Papacy altered.

 When William of Normandy decided to invade England, he sought the blessing of the Pope.
 With Papal blessing his position as challenger, then king, was justified.
 The Society and Church that the Normans inherited was well organised.
 It was also a very important mechanism for the new Norman lords to implement their rule.
+The church already had experienced elements of Norman influence as Edward the Confessor had appointed Robert of Jumieges as Archbishop of Canterbury.

 Structure of the Church